predictive-technology-laboratory/sensus/DocFX/articles/redeploying-sensus.md

 You should carefully inspect the terms and conditions associated with other libraries and packages consumed by Sensus to ensure that your intended use is compliant.

-## Facebook API

-Sensus uses the Facebook API to collect public profile information from users who grant this permission.
-To do this, visit the [Facebook developer console](https://developers.facebook.com) and create a new app, noting your app name and ID.
-If you do not do this, you will not be able to use the [Facebook Probe](xref:Sensus.Probes.Apps.FacebookProbe).

 ## Keys and IDs
 Edit the following fields of `Sensus.SensusServiceHelper.cs` (in the `Sensus.Shared` project):